Internet Connectivity

 Many nets are available via IRLP and Echolink.
 Some of them are listed in the World Radio Network Schedule, courtesy of John, W2JLD.
 Members of the Rocky Mountain Radio League receive the codes necessary to connect to IRLP and Echolink nets.

-How to connect to IRLP nodes
+How to connect to IRLP

 irlpmonitor